 Understanding Decreasing and Increasing Functions

 In this post, we are going to discuss the meaning of increasing and decreasing functions.
 Consider the graph of the function f shown below.
-If you trace the graph with your mouse pointer, you would be able to observe that the graph is moving upward as you go from a to b, moving downward from b to c, and go upward again from c to d.
+If we trace the graph with the mouse pointer, we would be able to observe that the trace is moving upward from a to b, moving downward from b to c, and moving upward again from c to d.

 In mathematics, we say that the function is increasing from a to b, decreasing from b to c, and increasing again from c to d.
 Now, let us elaborate what do we mean by increasing functions.

-Suppose a function f is increasing from a to b where b > a.
+Suppose a function f is strictly increasing (increasing everywhere).

-- As x increases (as we go to the right on the x-axis), y increases (the corresponding y value increases ).
+- As x increases (as we move to the right), y also increases (we also move up)

-- If we take two points with coordinates (x1, y1) and (x2,y2), where x1, x2 are between a and b, and x2 is at the right of x1, then y2 is above y1.
+- If we take any two points with coordinates (x1, y1) and (x2,y2) and x2 is to the right of x1, then y2 is above y1.

 Notice that if we replace the words in orange texts above with their opposite, we will have descriptions of decreasing functions.
 Can you see why?

-In addition, there are functions that are increasing (or decreasing) all through out and not just in intervals.
-For example, The function f(x) = ex is increasing all through out.
+The function f(x) = ex is an example of a function that is strictly increasing.
 This means that we can take two points anywhere on the graph, and the four descriptions above hold.
 As an exercise, give an example of a function that decreases all through out.